mhans003/passwordgenerator/README.md

 ## Features

+* Node.js and Express used to serve HTML content.
 * Responsive to screen sizes across devices.
 * Incorporates Bootstrap utilities including container, modal, and buttons.
 * ClipboardJS allows for generated password to be instantly copied.